ALatentPlace/ComfyUI_yanc/README.md

 - **Load Image**: Basically the same like the ComfyUI vanilla node, but with a filename output.
 You can chose to strip or keep the file extension.
 - **Save Image**: For saving images you can additionally specify a target folder.
 This folder will be created inside your output directory.
 You also can decide to include the metadata (like the workflow) in your image. **IMPORTANT**: When connecting the filename_opt input (which is optional) you need to know, that the filename is no longer dynamically generated.
 This means your images will be overwritten as long as the filename_opt does not change!
 - **Load Image From Folder**: Loads randomly or iterative an image from the specified folder.
 If "image_folder" is kept empty, the node will load a random image from the `input` directory.
 If a "image_folder" is specified, this folder must be present inside of the `input` directory.
 By connecting a primitive to the "index" input and setting it to value 0 and increment, the node will iterate through the images in the specified folder.
 In order to reset the index put the primitive then back to 0.
+- **Int to Text**: Converts an integer to a text output.
+By enabling "leading_zero" you can specify with "length" the length of the ouput string.
+Example output: 00010.
+- **Int**: A simple integer output node.
+- **Float to Int**: Converts a float value into an integer value.
+Functions are: round, floor, ceil.

+## Demo Workflows

+Demo workflows can be found in the examples folder.

 ## Credits